uabrc/uabrc.github.io/docs/data_management/transfer/globus/login_to_globus.md

         If you are an external collaborator using an [XIAS account](../../../account/xias/index.md) (this is uncommon) to access UAB-owned storage, do not use your home institution login.
 You will only be able to access UAB storage systems using your XIAS credentials.

-        XIAS accounts are not currently able to access XD storage via Globus.
+        XIAS accounts are not currently able to access RC storages via Globus.
 Please use [Other Data Transfer Options](../index.md#data-management-and-transfer-tools) for supported alternatives.
     <!-- markdownlint-enable MD046 -->

     ![Globus Web App login search bar with UAB entered and University of Alabama at Birmingham in a red box.](../images/gi-web-app/002-search.png)